Chinese New Year 2027: When is Spring Festival, Date, Holiday, Calendar, Zodiac Sign

 A series of celebrations will continue until the 15th day of the lunar calendar, the Lantern Festival.

 The date of the Spring Festival varies each year, with each new year corresponding to a specific zodiac animal.
-The zodiac animal for 2026 is the Horse, so that year is called the Year of the Horse.
+The zodiac animal for 2027 is the Goat, so that year is called the Year of the Goat.

 Year Chinese New Year Date Chinese New Year Holiday Chinese Zodiac Sign